InstituteforDiseaseModeling/PACE-HRH-UI/README.md

 package which employs stochastic simulation for capacity projections based on excel spreadsheets configurations, it offers users a friendly interface to visualization the input data and simulation results.
-Users can also download and coompare results from different run for further analysis.
+Users can also download and compare results from different run for further analysis.

 ### Download the app